Understanding Health in South Yorkshire

-When comparing ourselves to similar regions and the national average, we know that South Yorkshire and Bassetlaw (SYB) has a number of health issues that are not as good as they should be.
+When comparing ourselves to similar regions and the national average, we know that South Yorkshire (SY) has a number of health issues that are not as good as they should be.
 We also know that people’s health varies a lot across our region.

-Go to page 18 of our Five Year Plan document (embed below) for a list of statistics about the population in South Yorkshire and Bassetlaw.
+Go to page 18 of our Five Year Plan document (embed below) for a list of statistics about the population in South Yorkshire.

 Expand the drop-down list below for more information:

-Poorer life expectancy in SYB - in line with the national picture, life expectancy in South Yorkshire and Bassetlaw is no longer increasing.
-The greatest contributors to SYBs gap in life expectancy are cancer, cardiovascular disease (CVD) and respiratory disease.
+Poorer life expectancy in SY - in line with the national picture, life expectancy in South Yorkshire is no longer increasing.
+The greatest contributors to SYs gap in life expectancy are cancer, cardiovascular disease (CVD) and respiratory disease.

-High levels of premature deaths in males across SYB – men in SYB have too many deaths in early adulthood from suicide, drug related death and violence.
+High levels of premature deaths in males across SY – men in SY have too many deaths in early adulthood from suicide, drug related death and violence.

 People in SY live fewer years in good health and die younger - the ‘burden of illness’ can often be prevented or delayed.
 This relates to high rates of smoking, obesity, physical inactivity and hospital admissions due to alcohol.